 Electric bike rental

-This can be a very lucrative enterprise, especially if you live in an area popular with tourists.
-Ideally you would want to be located near a national cycle route like the Sustrans nation cycle network in the UK or similar routes in other countries.
+This could be a very lucrative enterprise, especially if you live in an area popular with tourists.
+Ideally, you would want to be located near a national cycle route like the Sustrans nation cycle network in the UK or similar routes in other countries.

 The initial investment would be quite high, and you would require extensive public liability insurance.
 You would also need to make sure your e-bikes were legally compliant in your country.